As part of President Donald Trump’s “Big Beautiful Bill,” tipped workers are now able to exclude tips from their taxable income.

 The federal law, which was included in the recently passed budget, lets tipped workers deduct up to $25,000 in tips from their taxable income.

-“There’s nothing people will need to be preemptively worried about,” said Lucy Smart, director of Tax Education & Training at CASH Campaign of Maryland.
+“There’s nothing people will need to be preemptively worried about,” said Lucy Smart, director of Tax Education and Training at CASH Campaign of Maryland.

 Tipped workers will still be responsible for paying Social Security, Medicare and any other payroll taxes on their tips.

-The act is set to expire in 2028 but thinks it will likely be renewed because of its popularity, according to Jessica Lopez, chair of the Maryland Association of CPAs’ State Tax Committee.
+The act is set to expire in 2028, but will likely be renewed because of its popularity, according to Jessica Lopez, chair of the Maryland Association of CPAs’ State Tax Committee.

 Who is included in this?